NatashaRy/pokedex-genius/README.md

 It's always nice to mention those that helped you get there, if people gave you support on slack or the local cat scared you into completing give them a mention!
 ​
 ### **Content:**
-​* Poppins and Open Sans fonts from [Google Fonts](https://fonts.google.com/specimen/Open+Sans?query=open+sans)
+* Poppins and Open Sans fonts from [Google Fonts](https://fonts.google.com/specimen/Open+Sans?query=open+sans)
+* Bubbles background pattern from [Hero Patterns](https://heropatterns.com/)

 ### **Media:**
-* Logotype, colour palette, typography are created by myself using [Adobe Illustrator](https://www.adobe.com/se/products/illustrator)​
+* Logotype, color palette, typography and placeholders are created by myself using [Adobe Illustrator](https://www.adobe.com/se/products/illustrator)​
 * Wireframes are created by myself using [Adobe XD](https://helpx.adobe.com/se/xd/get-started.html)​
 * Icons from [Font Awesome](https://fontawesome.com/)
 * Images compressed with [TinyPNG](https://tinypng.com/)